turingschool/mod-0-curriculum/session4/index.md

 - Awesome job asking questions in the Slack channel!

+- Nice scores on feedback!
+Love seeing people use the term 'practice'!

 ### Follow-Ups

 - Leaving feedback directly on homework gists.
-You should have HW 1 and 2 feedback.
-Feedback is for your own benefit... it would be wise to understand it and update your hw.
+You should have HW 1, session 2 feedback coming very soon if not yet.
+Feedback is for your own benefit... it would be wise to decipher it and update your hw.

-- Prework is due October 28 for people starting Mod 1 in 2011 (or waitlist).
+- Prework is due November 4 for people starting Mod 1 in 2011 (or waitlist).
 Get on it!

 ### Other Notes